grzesiek/sql_migrations/README.md

     If you have multi-statement migrations you should provide `separator` configuration variable in `options` block. `options` key is optional in YAML.

-4. Migrations/seeds/fixtures can be executed using rake tasks.
+4. Migrations/seeds can be executed using rake tasks.
 So you will need to create `Rakefile`:

     ```ruby
     require 'bundler'
     Bundler.require

     SqlMigrations::Config.load!('db/config/databases.yml')
-    SqlMigrations.load_tasks
+    SqlMigrations.load_tasks!
     ```

     You can also create Rake tasks by yourself: